-This important letter by Saint Cuthbert is dated November, 734AD.
+This important letter regarding the final days of Bede by Saint Cuthbert is dated November, 734AD.

 Cuthbert was formerly a pupil of Bede.
 Cuthbert later became Abbot of the Wearmouth and Jarrow Monastery in succession to Huaetbert.

-This letter gives us a rare glimpse into the life of a man about which we know very little.
-We know that he came to St. Peter’s, Monkwearmouth at the age of 7 – almost certainly an orphan from Sonderlonde (Sunderland) – and here we hear of his death many years later from someone whom he taught and no doubt inspired, just as he has inspired so many millions since through his writings and work.
+This letter gives us a rare glimpse into the life of Bede about which we know very little.
+We know that he came to St. Peter’s, Monkwearmouth at the age of 7 – because he tells us in his own words that he is from Sonderlonde (Sunderland) – and here we hear of his death many years later from another source – someone whom he taught and no doubt inspired, just as he has inspired so many millions since through his writings and work.